hmrc/common-transit-convention-traders/README.md

 ### CTC Traders API related pages

-- [CTC Traders API end-to-end service guide](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide) gives you a brief outline of why we are creating the API and the processes involved.
+- [CTC Traders API end-to-end service guide](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide) gives you an overview of  of the API, the support we offer and the processes involved in creating your solution.
 - [CTC Traders API roadmap](https://developer.service.hmrc.gov.uk/roadmaps/common-transit-convention-traders-roadmap) shows you what you can test now and our progress as we make more endpoints ready for test.
 - [CTC Traders API definitions](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0) lets you see a list of our endpoints.